sebastianduchene/NELSI/tutorial/README.md

 1- Installation and set up

-2- Simulate a phylogenetic tree under a Yule speciation process
+2- Load a phylogenetic tree

-   2.1- Plot tree with intenral node ages with branching times
+   2.1- Plot tree with internal node ages with branching times

 3- Simulate constant rate and explain tree.data.matrix